 The artist exchange ran over ten days from 2-12 December 2018.
 We all met in Makassar where we participated in a public symposium at the Universitas Hasanuddin.
 Our cultural visits included watching trepang (sea cucumber) being processed and dried, listening to some magnificent traditional drumming in a village in Galesong and viewing Yolgnu artefacts at the Balla Lompoa Museum.
 After learning about the boat-making skills of the Bugis fishers we shared a specular sunset voyage on a traditional Pinisi.

-We then travelled via Darwin (and a behind the scenes tour of Makassan material at the Museum and Art Gallery of the Northern Territory) to Yirrkala and the Buku-Larrngay Mulka Centre, crammed full of award-winning Yolgnu art.
-But everything really came together at the Bawaka homelands where we all experienced how vital the Makassan relationship is to Yolgnu today.
+We then travelled via Darwin (and a behind the scenes tour of Makassan material at the Museum and Art Gallery of the Northern Territory) to Yirrkala and the Buku-Larrngay Mulka Centre, crammed full of award-winning Yolngu art.
+But everything really came together at the Bawaka homelands where we all experienced how vital the Makassan relationship is to Yolngu today.

 Role: Project manager